aeonjose/minishell/README.md

 # minishell
-creating a mini bash shell which does some functions
+creating a mini bash shell which does some functions of the bash shell